 The fill material for a duvet insert definitely matters!
 Duvet inserts filled with down tend to be more fluffy, breathable, and lighter weight than those filled with synthetic materials like microfiber.
 Just as I believe in investing in quality down inserts for decorative pillows vs. the cheap polyester ones, I feel the same about investing in down duvet inserts.
 A good quality down duvet insert will last many years and you can give your bed a whole new look by simply swapping out the duvet cover while keeping the same quality insert.

-I highly recommend {this Legends Hotel Alberta Down Insert} that I have on our guest bed in the medium weight – so nice and fluffy (and yes, it ticks all 7 boxes I’ll be talking about!):
+I have {this Legends Hotel Alberta Down Insert} our guest bed in the medium weight and it’s definitely not cheap but I’ll have it for years and years to come.
+It’s so nice and fluffy and ticks all 7 boxes I’ll be talking about:

 As far as the type of down used, don’t get too hung up on that because the fill power will tell you what you need to know (more on that next!).
 The Company Store has inserts with premium down, European down, and Hungarian goose down, all which have been certified under the Responsible Down Standard (RDS).
 This certification is another thing to look for to ensure the down is ethically sourced.